richardjhong/migrate/README.md

 ## Usage

-To use this program, simply visit the [deployed site](https://migrate-abroad.herokuapp.com/).
+To use this application, simply visit the [deployed site](https://migrate-abroad.herokuapp.com/).

 Start a search with a country in mind.
 Are you curious about the stats of a particular country?
 Type the name of the country into any search bar and hit search.
 <ul>